SSL Security

 3. Search Engine Ranking: Search engines like Google consider SSL security as a ranking factor to promote secure web browsing.
 Websites with an SSL certificate enjoy a higher search engine ranking, thus driving more organic traffic and increasing credibility.

-Example SSL Technology: SSP Policies
+Example SSL Technology: SSL Policies

 SSL Policies